 - How can the nuclear arms and space races help us understand the quantum race?

-- What are the risks of quantum technologies to global peace and security?
+- What are the risks and benefits of quantum innovation to global peace and security?

-In a notoriously confusing field, where conspiracy theories abound, Project Q cuts through the complexity of quantum.
-With weekly news updates, blog posts and a multimedia library featuring interviews, lectures and panel discussions with world-leading quantum researchers, Project Q has all you need to know.
+In a notoriously complex field where ignorance is matched by hype, Project Q seeks to develop a multidisciplinary fluency in all things quantum.
+Featuring news updates, blog posts and a multimedia library of interviews, lectures and panel discussions world-leading quantum researchers, Project Q has all you need to know.

 Funded by the Carnegie Corporation of New York, Project Q is an initiative of the Centre for International Security Studies at the University of Sydney.